Call Now For A Free Consultation 541-485-4878

 Settlement Conference or Mediation

 Frequently, your attorney will attempt to resolve your case without a trial.
 Two common approaches to do this are mediation and settlement conferences.
-A mediation is arranged by the parties on their own.
+Mediation is arranged by the parties on their own.
 A settlement conference is usually ordered by the court and conducted by your judge.

 Typically, a mediation or settlement conference will take place near the end of the discovery phase.
 However, if there is little dispute about your slip and fall case, a settlement could happen early on in your case.
 Sometimes mediation is only needed to reach a middle ground for how much a claim is worth.